Purple-Palm/telegram_chat_script/README.md

 ### Cloning the Repository

-To clone this repository using Git, follow the instructions provided in the [How to Clone Repo](How_to_clone_repo.md) document.
+To clone this repository using Git, follow the instructions provided in the [How to Clone Repo](How_to_clone_repo.md) document

 ## Join Our Community